Are You Speaking a Foreign Language?

 We all use language that is familiar to us, but it might be foreign to those who are hearing us.
 Listeners might not ask for a translation because they are afraid of appearing ignorant, in which case most of your message has been lost.

 As a teacher of those who want to want to start working from home, I struggle with this.
 I constantly need to remind to make myself to bring my communications to the level of my listener.
 This isn’t because they are too stupid to understand.
-It just means that they need to be educated in the vocabulary, just as you would if you stepped into someone else’s area of expertise.
+It just means that they need to be educated in the vocabulary, just as I would if I stepped into someone else’s area of expertise.

 Parlez Vous IM Speak?